 The total number of Sudanese in Cairo has always been debated.
 Estimates in previous years ranged between 500 thousand and three million.
 However, these estimates were crude and lacking a sound methodological base.
-A recent study by the Center for Migration and Refugee Studies estimated the number of Sudanese in Egypt to be 55-65,000.
-This new estimate includes both refugees and migrants.
+A recent study by the Center for Migration and Refugee Studies estimated the number of Sudanese in Egypt to be 55-65,000.5 This new estimate includes both refugees and migrants.
 According to the most recent figures of UNHCR Egypt, as of February 2012, there were some 24,850 Sudanese refugee and asylum seekers in Egypt (Table 1) or 57% of the total 43,598 refugees and asylum seekers in Egypt.
 Taken together, the new estimate of all Sudanese in Egypt and the number of refugees cited by UNHCR, suggest that less than half of the Sudanese population in Egypt comprises refugees and asylum seekers.

-The Sudanese community in Cairo is probably growing, partly because Gulf States have tightened conditions of entry and the route to Europe through Libya has been blocked, but also because refugee resettlement has become more difficult, and the price of being smuggled to Europe has increased.
-For these reasons, more refugees and migrants are 'stuck' - spending longer periods of time in Cairo.
+The Sudanese community in Cairo is probably growing, partly because Gulf States have tightened conditions of entry6 and the route to Europe through Libya has been blocked, but also because refugee resettlement has

+4 Grabska, K "Living on the Margins: The Analysis of the Livelihoods Strategies of Sudanese Refugees with Closed Files in Egypt", FMRS Working Paper no.6, Center for Migration and Refugee Studies, The American University in Cairo, 2005 become more difficult, and the price of being smuggled to Europe has increased.7 For these reasons, more refugees and migrants are 'stuck' - spending longer periods of time in Cairo.